This article applies to:

 This sample shows how you can suspend the runtime system and launch an external program such as Internet Explorer where additional stimuli can be presented during non-time-critical portions of an experiment.

-This sample experiment shows how an experiment can suspend devices during runtime of an E-Prime experiment in order to launch an external application (i.e., Internet Explorer).
+This sample experiment shows how an experiment can suspend devices during runtime of an E-Prime experiment in order to launch an external application (i.e., Internet Explorer, or Chrome for the E-Prime 3 sample).

 Once the devices are suspended, any external application can be called and used.
 The most common methods to call and access external programs would be via OLE/COM automation or via DLL calls through the use of Declare statements.
 The use of these methods are typically set aside for more advanced programmers.

-This specific experiment suspends the devices, calls Internet Explorer (with a specified URL to visit), resumes devices, and then continues the experiment.
+This specific experiment suspends the devices, calls Internet Explorer/Chrome (with a specified URL to visit), resumes devices, and then continues the experiment.

 NOTE: You cannot collect data and use many of the real-time objects in E-Prime while the devices are suspended.